sib-swiss/NGS-variants-training/docs/day1/introduction.md

 - Define a DNA mutation
 - Illustrate the difference between a somatic mutation and a germline mutation
 - Describe the two major types of small variants: SNPs and INDELs
 - Explain why SNPs are the most used type of variant for genetic research
 - Explain what haplotypes are and how they can capture more genetic information compared to single small variants
-- Define the difference between large and small variants

 ## Material